shibaprasadb/shibaprasadb.github.io/content/posts/2025-09-05-vibe-coding.md

----
-layout: post
-title: Notes on Vibe Coding
+Title: Notes on Vibe Coding
-tags: [technical]
----
+Date: 2025-09-05
+Category: Blog
+Tags: technical

 I have been using LLMs (Claude and ChatGPT) for coding a lot, especially for my secondary languages (like Python).